Nokia's bosses to dominate leadership team after Alcatel deal

 Nokia said it planned to report its results as two divisions, Networks business and Nokia Technologies, which includes patents and new technologies.

-The networks division would be split into four business groups: Mobile Networks, Fixed Networks, Applications & Analytics and IP/Optical Networks, but it would have a common sales organization.
+The networks division would be split into four business groups: Mobile Networks, Fixed Networks, Applications & Analytics and IP/Optical Networks, but it would have a common sales organisation.

 Alcatel had previously planned to sell a majority stake in its undersea cables business, but on Tuesday it decided to keep it, and Nokia expects to operate it as a separate entity.